pratt3000/Learning-WebDev/_2_/README.md

 3. putting "|safe" to render the variable into code.
 EG:{{variable|safe}}
 4. javascript is put where needed, CSS is always put at the beginning.

+### video 5 :
+1. added CSS "MaterialisticCSS" & navbar [copy-pasted HTML lol]
+2. learnt how to use blocks {%block content%} {%endblock%}
+3. how to include a html block in another... like import in python, at the top do {%extends "file path"%}
+4. changed css by [ downloading scss source -> editing scss -> converting to css ->copying to "mysite/main/static/main/css" ->linking it in header.css  ]

 ### Random notes :
 1. to comment multiple lines in python press (CTRL + '/')